 Three-Year Impact Reports

-According to the statutory language which created the FACCA program, the National Cancer Institutes in Florida submit this report containing specific metrics relating to cancer mortality and external funding for cancer-related research in the state every three years.
+According to the statutory language that created the FACCA program, the National Cancer Institutes in Florida submit this report containing specific metrics relating to cancer mortality and external funding for cancer-related research in the state every three years.
 The following reports have been submitted since the creation of the program.

 Legislative Reports

 From time to time, presentations about the FACCA program are made to government officials about the current status of the FACCA program.
-These reports are housed below
+These reports are housed below.

 FACCA IMPACT REPORTS